EE3901/EE5901 Sensor Technologies

 Hints:

-where CinC_{in} is sensor capacitance plus the parasitic capacitance due to the op-amp’s input pins, RfR_{f} is the feedback resistor, and fTf_{T} is the op-amp’s gain-bandwidth product.
+1. The design rule for the feedback capacitor is: where is sensor capacitance plus the parasitic capacitance due to the op-amp’s input pins, is the feedback resistor, and is the op-amp’s gain-bandwidth product.

 2. The total parasitic capacitance at the input is the sum of the differential and common-mode input capacitances.